Ananyasingh2002/Hacktoberfest2023/README.md

 ## 3. Wait for Pull Request to merge

+## 4. Here is a quick reference guide for GitHub: [GitHub Guide](https://github.com/git-guides)

-## 4. Celebrate - you've done your first pull request!!
+## 5. Celebrate - you've done your first pull request!!

 '''
 Aim to make more than 4 pull requests.